 © Andreas Gursky

-Disclaimer: Aurelie’s Gallery does not represent Andreas Gursky, nor claims to do so.
+Disclaimer: Aurelie’s Gallery does not represent Andreas Gursky.
 My “Photographers I love” series is purely for inspiration and to encourage discussion.